Arrested Psychological Development

 For example, an eleven year old child who was abandoned by his/her primary carer at age four may throw tantrums similar to those one might expect of a four year old when left with an unfamiliar baby-sitter.
-In other words, s/he may regress behaviourally to the developmental stage at which s/he became frozen.
-Such regressive behaviour is a temporary reaction to real or perceived trauma.
+In other words, s/he may regress behaviorally to the developmental stage at which s/he became frozen.
+Such regressive behavior is a temporary reaction to real or perceived trauma.

 Severe trauma can result in commensurately severe developmental delays.
 For example, a ten year old child who has experienced severe trauma may not yet have developed a conscience (even though a conscience usually develops around the of ages six to eight).
 This does NOT mean that the child is ‘bad’, it is just that s/he has not yet reached the relevant developmental stage.
 This can be rectified by the child identifying with a parent or carer and internalizing that identification.

 It is vital to point out that if a child has never had the opportunity to identify with a safe and rational adult and has not, therefore, been able to internalize adult values, we cannot expect that child to have developed a conscience.

 Indeed, if there has been little or no justice or predictability in the child’s life, and s/he is ill-treated for no discernible reason by adults in a position of trust, developing a conscience may not even have been in the child’s best interests.
 In extreme circumstances, for example, it may have been necessary for the child to lie, steal and cheat purely in order to survive; once s/he has learned such behaviors are necessary to his/her very survival, these same behaviors become extremely difficult to unlearn.